letoram/arcan/README.md

     ./clone.sh
     cd ../../

-These are typically not needed, with the exception of our temporary openAL patches pending refactoring of that subsystem in time for the ~0.7 series of releases.
+These are typically not needed, the main use is for ensuring certain build options that might vary between distributions (freetype/luajit) and to ensure that a recoverable desktop can be statically linked and executed in an otherwise broken userspace (so embedded bringup).
+The one exception is OpenAL which is patched to be used by a special (arcan-lwa) build.
+This is slated for refactoring to remove that dependency, but there are other priorities in the way.

 ### Compiling